Bob Clement: Congressional career

-Senate bid in 2002
+2002 U.S. Senate bid

 In 2002, when Republican Senator Fred Thompson stated that he had changed his mind regarding his previous announcement that he would run for a second full term, Clement entered the Democratic primary for Thompson's seat.
 He won the nomination easily, but was defeated in the November general election by former governor Lamar Alexander.
 Clement was succeeded in the House by former Congressman Jim Cooper, who is also a son of a former Tennessee governor.

+Post-congressional career

+Clement received the Distinguished Service Award from the American Public Transit Association in 2023.
+Clements run a Nashville-based firm, Clement & Associates, that consults on policy issues related to energy, health, and education.

-Mayoral candidacy
+2006 mayoral candidacy

 On February 15, 2006, Clement formed an exploratory committee for a possible run for mayor of Metropolitan Nashville/Davidson County in 2007.
 His supporters launched a campaign website well before his official announcement.
 Clement finished second in a crowded field including five major candidates, where the top three candidates finished only a few hundred votes apart.
 Clement faced former Metropolitan Nashville/Davidson County law department director Karl Dean in a runoff election on September 11, 2007.

 Clement lost the election to Dean by a 52% (51,946) to 48% (47,347) margin.

 Clement stated after the results were tallied that he had no plans to run for public office in the future.

 Personal life

 Clement is married to the former Mary Carson of Nashville.
-Mary has two sons, Greg Crews and Jeff Crews.
-They have two daughters, Elizabeth and Rachel.
+They have two children and Clement has two stepchildren.

 Clement currently works as a realtor in Nashville and serves on the board of directors of the Clement Railroad Hotel Museum in Dickson, Tennessee.
 The museum is dedicated to the history of Dickson County, Tennessee as well as the life and legacy of Clement’s father, Governor Frank G. Clement, who was born in the museum (back when it was the Hotel Halbrook) on June 2, 1920.